-- a. must comply with applicable reporting and other requirements of state and local law; - b. must report the incident to the Vicar General of the Diocese of Arlington.
+- a. must comply with applicable reporting and other requirements of state and local law; - b. must report the incident to the Moderator of the Curia of the Diocese of Arlington.

 Virginia law imposes upon school personnel the legal responsibility of reporting to the local child protective services agency any incident of suspected child abuse or neglect.